 When the Waldorf School says they are “old school”, they really mean it.
 Classrooms have blackboards with chalk.
 Wooden desks with hard copy workbooks and pencils, and book shelves with encyclopedias.
 Computers, iPads, and iPhones are also frowned upon at home.

-A Princeton University psychology department’s research study proved that taking notes with a pen and paper as opposed to typing on a laptop, led to better problem solving skills.
+A Princeton University psychology department’s research study proved that taking notes with a pen and paper led to better problem solving skills.
 The conceptual thinking and note taking study was conducted by psychological scientist and author Pam Mueller and involved 65 college students.
-Some of them took notes from a TED talk in a laptop and some took notes in long-hand in a notebook with pen and paper.
+Some of them took notes from a TED talk in a laptop.
+Some took notes in long-hand in a notebook with pen and paper.

-Reading regular hard copy books is also better for problem solving.
+Read regular hard copy books for better for problem solving.
 A 2005 survey at San Jose University by Ziming Liu, found that people were more likely to take shortcuts when they read books on an iPad.

-Writing out a hand-drawn mind map is also a good way to look at problem solving.
+Write out a hand-drawn mind map as a good way to look at problem solving.
 I’ve always liked seeing things spread out where I can see them.
 That way it makes it easier to see the big picture all at once, which helps your brain form new associations.